exceptionaljs/exapp/README.md

   }
 };

 // Define a ModuleA.
-This object conforms to a signature expected by exapp.js. var ModuleA = {
+This object conforms to a signature expected by xpart. var ModuleA = {
   name: "a",
   deps: [],